-By 2035, the population of Brier is projected to grow to 7,011, an increase of 15.0% over the year 2010.
-Estimated 2015 traffic volumes were projected to 2035 to determine impacts on the City's transportation system.
+By 2025, the population of Brier is projected to grow to 7,790, an increase of 19.0 percent over the year 2000.
+Estimated 2004 traffic volumes were projected to 2025 to determine impacts on the City's transportation system.
 Figure 5 shows the forecast volume.
 The forecast volume indicates the future demands on Brier's roads.

-Future daily traffic volumes on the City's Major and Minor Traffic streets are estimated on Table 9.
+Future daily traffic volumes on the City's Major and Minor Traffic streets are estimated on Table 6.
 The combination of continued growth of southwest Snohomish County, probable improvements in the regional highway network, and a greater choice in alternative transportation modes, make these estimates tentative.
-To be consistent with the work completed in 1998 and historical growth within the city, future daily traffic demands were estimated based on an average increase of approximately 1.0% per year.
+To be consistent with the work completed in 1998 and historical growth within the City, future daily traffic demands were estimated based on an average increase of approximately 1.0 percent per year.14

 Intensive development is not expected to occur in Brier as the majority of the vacant land has been developed.
 Much of the remaining undeveloped land is undevelopable due to sensitive areas, and land use restrictions.
-In addition, there are no industrial sites.
-A small expansion of the business district may occur, expanding the business district from 2.5 acres to 5.15 acres.
-This possible change is not expected to have a noticeable impact on traffic.
-Based on the 2035 projected volumes, existing arterial / street levels of service are not likely to change during the planning period.
+In addition, there are no industrial sites and only four, low traffic generating neighborhood businesses in Brier.
+Based on the 2025 projected volumes, existing arterial/street levels of service are not likely to change during the planning period.